mohanson/daze/README.md

 ### Dahlia

-Dahlia is an encrypted port forwarding protocol.
-Unlike common port forwarding tools, it needs to configure a server and a client, and the communication between the server and the client is encrypted to bypass firewall detection.
+Dahlia is a protocol used for encrypted port forwarding.
+Unlike many common port forwarding tools, it requires both a server and a client to be configured.
+Communication between the server and client is encrypted in order to bypass detection by firewalls.

 ```sh
 # Port forwarding from 20002 to 20000: